jpgannon/jpgannon.github.io/discharge_app.md

 ## An app for exploring discharge in a small mountain catchment
+The [Hubbard Brook Experimental Forest discharge app](https://cuahsi.shinyapps.io/HBEF_Discharge/), hosted by CUAHSI, is a R shiny web application designed to allow students to explore the precipitation and discharge records of the [9 experimental watersheds](https://hubbardbrook.org/experimental-watersheds) at Hubbard Brook.
+It is similar in layout to the Gribble Gap Discharge app, but includes some added functionality.

 [The Gribble Gap Discharge app](http://198.82.212.36/GribbleGap_Discharge/) is a R shiny web application designed to give students a way to explore the discharge record of a headwater stream in a variety of ways.

 Eventually this page will host some classroom activities, but for now, there is simply a list of topics that can be explored with the app.